Ira Einhorn: Extradition

 Following the court's decision, thirty-five members of Congress sent a letter to French President Jacques Chirac to ask for Einhorn's extradition.
 However, under France's doctrine of the separation of powers, which was invoked in this case, the President cannot give orders to courts and does not intervene in extradition affairs.
 Therefore, in 1998, to secure Einhorn's extradition, the Pennsylvania legislature passed a bill, nicknamed the "Einhorn Law", allowing defendants convicted in absentia to request another trial.
 In another delay tactic, Einhorn's attorneys criticized the bill as unconstitutional and tried to get the French courts to once again deny the extradition on the grounds that the law would be inapplicable.
 However, the French court ruled itself unable to evaluate the constitutionality of foreign laws.
 Another point of friction with the United States was that the court freed Einhorn under police supervision, as French laws put restrictions on remand, the imprisonment of suspects awaiting trial.
 Einhorn then became the focus of intense surveillance by French police.

 The matter went before Prime Minister Lionel Jospin; extraditions, after having been approved by courts, must be ordered by the executive.
 The French Green Party stated that Einhorn should not be extradited until it was certain that the "Einhorn Law" could not be reversed.
 Jospin rejected the claims and issued an extradition decree.
 Einhorn then litigated against the decree before the Conseil d'État, which ruled against him; again, the Council declined to review the constitutionality of foreign law.
 He then attempted to slit his own throat to avoid imprisonment and eventually litigated his case before the European Court of Human Rights, which also ruled against him.
 On July 20, 2001, Einhorn was extradited to the United States.

-Trial and penalty
+Trial and sentencing

-Taking the stand in his own defense, Einhorn claimed that Maddux was murdered by CIA agents who attempted to frame him due to his "investigations" into the Cold War and "psychotronics".
+Taking the stand in his own defense, Einhorn claimed that Maddux was murdered by CIA agents, who attempted to frame him due to his investigations into the Cold War and psychotronics.

 After two hours of deliberation, the jury convicted Einhorn on October 17, 2002, concluding the month-long trial.
 The following day, he was sentenced to a mandatory life term without the possibility of parole.
 Einhorn began serving his sentence at Pennsylvania State Correctional Institution (SCI) Houtzdale.
 In November 2006, Einhorn's sentence was unanimously affirmed by the Superior Court of Pennsylvania.